jaros1/Money-Network/README.md

 This demo should be safe to check out on a ZeroNet proxy server.
 You can see all ZeroNet sites on proxy servers but do not use your normal ZeroNet cert on a ZeroNet proxy server.

-## Project status
-Spare time project, work in progress, no money in here yet, for now just a honey trap in the form of a social network chat app on a very promising platform (ZeroNet).
-Plan to add a wallet and an API to conventional, alternative and complementary monetary systems.

-## Vision
-For too many people in this world money is only one thing, namely old-fashioned conventional money created at the beginning of the 1700 century.
-This money system growth engine (interest) has worked "well" for about 300 years but falls short in a world with limited resources, climate and environmental issues and jobs being taken over by robots and artificial intelligence.

-With the current monetary system we will within a few years end up in a world with few ultra-rich, many poor, few with a paid job and many unemployed and national economies that will not function any more.
-A world of great social unrest and maybe wars.

-Alternative and complementary money systems can in greater or less extent, replace or support the current monetary system and prevent some of the bad things from happening.
-There exists many alternative and complementary money systems, but they are not as accessible and real for people as good old conventional money.

-The primary goal of the Money Network is to make complementary and alternative monetary systems just as real and accessible as regular conventional money.

 ## Software
 - html5, ccs3, javascript and some sql.
 Simple code, lots of comments and code should be easy to follow.